agbowman/regex_search/README.md

 ### Coming up with regex patterns is hard...
 If you want a more advanced regex pattern to put inside of "advanced_patterns" array (as mentioned before), chatgpt is actually really good at coming up with regex patterns.
 I strongly recommend using it for this type of task.
 Try running on small set of example files first to see if the criterea fits what you wanted.
+You can also validate your regex pattern here: Regex101: https://regex101.com/

 ## Getting Started